 Tea cakes have long been a favorite cookie in the South.
 The name probably dates back to early colonial days and the British tradition of afternoon tea.
 The tea cake is also a signature food consumed on Juneteenth.
 June 19th is Juneteenth National Independence Day, a federal holiday observed in the United States.
 It is a day marked to celebrate the day that word that the Emancipation Proclamation had been signed finally reached Galveston, Texas, and enslaved people in the United States were freed.

 They are similar to sugar cookies, made with basic ingredients.
 Many tea cakes are rolled, but these cookies are made with a softer drop dough.

-- Heat the oven to 425 F.
+Gather the ingredients and preheat the oven to 425 F.

-- Sift dry ingredients into a mixing bowl and whisk to combine.
+Sift the dry ingredients into a mixing bowl and whisk to combine.

-- Add eggs and vanilla; mix well.
+Add eggs and vanilla and mix well.

 Bake for 8 to 10 minutes or until the edges begin to brown.

 A proclamation on Juneteenth day of observance, 2021.
 The White House.